inBeat/inbeat-website/content/top-influencers/instagram/pole-dancers/italy/_index.md

 ---
-title: Top 10 Pole Dancers Instagram Influencers In Italy In 2023
+title: Top 10 Pole Dancers Instagram Influencers In Italy In 2024
 description: >-
-  Find top pole dancers Instagram influencers in Italy in 2023.
-Most popular hashtags: #poledance #pole #poledancer #love.
+  Find top pole dancers Instagram influencers in Italy in 2024.
+Most popular hashtags: #poledance #love #poledancer #pole.
 platform: Instagram
-hits: 23
+hits: 25
-text_top: Identify the most popular Instagram profiles on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our database holds 23 Instagram influencers like this in Italy for you to connect with.
+text_bottom: Our search engine aggregates 25 Instagram influencers like this in Italy for you to contact.
 profiles:
   - username: "brokendollhatesyou"
     fullname: >-